jeghers/playgen/README.md

 # playgen
-### A playlist generator for streaming services like liquidsoap
+### A playlist generator for streaming services like Liquidsoap

 This background data service generates automatically randomized playlists.
-I've been using it with liquidsoap for several years now.
+I've been using it with Liquidsoap for several years now.

 The playlist generator has the following features: